-This resource provides a simple definition and example of a literature review, and explains where it fits into academic work at various levels of study.
+This resource provides a simple definition and example of a literature review and explains where this kind of writing fits into academic work at various levels of study.
+For instruction on how to do it, see links at the end of this resource.

 How does a literature review differ from an annotated bibliography?